5 Min.

 When is the deadline to file my tax return?

 Taxpayers subject to a mandatory tax return must file by the deadline of July 31st following the tax year.
+If the last day of the submission deadline falls on a weekend or public holiday, the deadline is extended to the following working day.

 When is the penalty fee due?

-The previously mentioned section of the fiscal code lists a few more exceptions that allow the tax office to make their own decisions or refrain from imposing penalty fees:
+Section §152 of the fiscal code lists a few more exceptions that allow the tax office to make their own decisions or refrain from imposing penalty fees:

-• Tax returns with a tax assessment of zero euros
+• Tax returns with a tax assessment of zero euros or of a negative amount

 • Cases that result in tax refunds